siemdejong/skinstression/README.md

 Available optimization visualizations will show in the browser.
 This way, contour plots are shown, which could give more insight than the slice plots given by optuna-dasboard.

-_For more examples, please refer to the [documentation](https://siemdejong.github.io/shg-strain-stress)._

 ### Tensorboard
 To visualize experiments, Tensorboard summaries are written at runtime.
 To open, run